-Only department-approved video surveillance equipment shall be utilized.
-Members authorized to monitor video surveillance equipment should only monitor public areas and public activities where no reasonable expectation of privacy exists.
-The Chief of Police or the authorized designee shall approve all proposed locations for the use of video surveillance technology and should consult with and be guided by legal counsel as necessary in making such determinations.
+Only department-approved video security equipment shall be utilized.
+Members authorized to monitor video security equipment should only monitor public areas and public activities where no reasonable expectation of privacy exists.
+The Chief of Police or the authorized designee shall approve all proposed locations for the use of video security technology and should consult with and be guided by legal counsel as necessary in making such determinations.

-This policy is not intended to create an affirmative duty on the part of the Department to live monitor, whether on a continuous or periodic basis, the system located in public places.
+This policy is not intended to create an affirmative duty on the part of the live monitor, whether on a continuous or periodic basis, the system located in public places.
 Installation of the system is not designed to benefit specific individuals, businesses, entities or groups and shall create no special relationship with any specific person or party.
-The system may be live monitored on a case-by-case basis, as deemed appropriate by the Department.
+The system may be live monitored on a case by case basis, as deemed appropriate.